Contents starter set messor barabarus:

 Care:

 Messor barbarus is relatively easy to care for; the most important thing is that the colony always has sufficient seeds and water.
 You can also offer the colony an insect a few times a week.
 Observe their behavior carefully.
 If, for example, the colony doesn't accept the food, it has sufficient nutrients available, and you can try again a few days later.
-It's also important that this species is placed in a location with little to no vibration, as it is very sensitive to vibrations and becomes stressed.
+It's also important that this species is kept in a location with little to no vibration, as it is very sensitive to vibrations and becomes stressed.